 \subsection{Uplink and CSI Models}

 Let $\mathcal{B}_v$ and $\mathcal{U}_v$ be the set of BSs and the set of users that comprise the virtual cell $v$, respectively.
 In each virtual cell we consider uplink joint decoding utilizing infinite capacity links for exchanging messages between BSs within the same virtual cell.
 For a single frequency band scenario, this setup is equivalent to a multiple access channel with multiple users, each with a single transmitting antenna, and multiple receiving antennas.
 It is assumed that the channel coefficients $h_{b,u,k}: \: b\in\mathcal{B}_v, u\in\mathcal{U}_v$ between users and BSs in the virtual cell $v$ are known in advance and are used to allocate resources for transmissions within the virtual cell.
 Let $|G|$ be the number of elements in the set $G$.
-For the sake of clarity, we label the BSs in the cluster $v$ by $b_1,\ldots, b_{|\mathcal{B}_v|}$, and label the users in cluster $v$ by $u_1,\ldots,u_{|\mathcal{U}_v|}$.
-Additionally, we denote by $p_{u,k}$ the transmission power of user $u$ in frequency band $k$ and let $\boldsymbol h_{u,k} = (h_{u,b_1,k},\ldots,h_{u,b_{|\mathcal{B}_v|},k})'$ be the channel coefficient vector between user $u$ in $v$ to all the BSs in cluster $v$.
-It is assumed that the covariance matrix of the interference from outside a virtual cell, i.e., $\sum_{u\notin\in\mathcal{U}_v} p_{u,k}\boldsymbol h_{u,k} \boldsymbol h_{u,k}^{\dagger}$, is unknown during the resource allocation stage.
+For the sake of clarity, we label the BSs in the virtual cell $v$ by $b_1,\ldots, b_{|\mathcal{B}_v|}$.
+Additionally, we denote by $p_{u,k}$ the transmission power of user $u$ in frequency band $k$ and let $\boldsymbol h_{u,k} = (h_{u,b_1,k},\ldots,h_{u,b_{|\mathcal{B}_v|},k})'$ be the channel coefficient vector between user $u$ to all the BSs in the virtual cell $v$.
+It is assumed that the covariance matrix of the interference from outside a virtual cell $v$, i.e., $\sum_{u\notin\mathcal{U}_v} p_{u,k}\boldsymbol h_{u,k} \boldsymbol h_{u,k}^{\dagger}$, is unknown during the resource allocation stage.
 Nonetheless, this covariance matrix is considered to be known during the joint decoding stage.
 In practice it can be estimated using pilot symbols at the beginning of a transmission.